-4.21.2.
+4.22.2.
 Measuring the expected credit losses

-Credit losses are the difference between all contractual cash flows due to the Company and all cash flows that the Company expects to receive.
-Expected credit losses are a probability-weighted estimate of credit losses that require the Company's judgment.
+Credit losses represent the difference between all contractual cash flows due to the Company and all cash flows that the Company expects to receive.
+Expected credit losses are probabilistic weighted estimates of credit losses that require the Company's judgment, which may be affected by the economic uncertainty caused by the Covid-19 pandemic.
 Expected credit losses are discounted at the original effective interest rate.

-4.21.3.
+4.22.3.
 Useful lives of depreciable assets